What Bonuses and Additional Wages Do Trucking Companies Pay?

 - Detention Pay

-Sometimes you are forced to wait for your next delivery.
-Other times, you are forced to wait while a deliver is loaded or unloaded.
-If you wait during the unloading process for a couple hours, you may qualify for detention pay.
+Detention pay is compensation for time that you are forced to wait while your trailer is loaded or unloaded.
+You may even be required to sit in the truck for a “live unload.”
+If you wait during the unloading process for a couple hours or more, you may qualify for detention pay.

 As mentioned, there is a high demand for truck drivers.
-If you can persuade a friend or acquaintance to sign up with your company, they may offer you a bonus.
+If you can convince a friend to sign up with your company, they may offer you a bonus.
 Ask your company about a referral program that can put more money in your pocket.

 - Safety Pay